 Soups are useful as the main course in a casual supper; they are also a good starter for a meal because you can make them ahead.

 The other key element of a successful soup is the mouth feel of it.
-This can be achieved through fat in the soup, or better still, through texture.
+This can be achieved by adjusting the texture of it.

 To give a cream or smooth soup more texture, purée only 3/4 of it.